-normalization.audit.log Logs information about the processing of the Discovery Rules Engine. • Levels: Error.
+normalization.audit.log Logs information about the processing of the Discovery Rules Engine. normanzation.audit.iog Logs information about the processing of the Discovery Rules Engine.
+Levels: ∘ Error.
 N/A Information.
 Audits the number of element processed and the number of CIs that were changed.
 Example: Normalization (OSHV: 8 elements) (Time: 125 ms) (Modified CIs: 1) ∘ Debug.
-N/A normalization.log Logs detailed information about the processing of the Discovery Rules Engine, enabling you to trace detailed information of the Discovery Rule Engine process. • Levels:

-- Error.
-All discovery rule processing errors. - Information.
-Logs all levels of information about the processing of the Discovery Rules Engine. - Debug.
-Logs mainly for debugging purposes. - Basic Troubleshooting.
+N/A normalization.log Logs detailed information about the processing of the Discovery Rules Engine, enabling you to trace detailed information of the Discovery Rule Engine process. • Levels: Error.
+All discovery rule processing errors.
+Information.
+Logs all levels of information about the processing of the Discovery Rules Engine.
+Debug.
+Logs mainly for debugging purposes.
+Basic Troubleshooting.
 Check this log when you need to analyze why a CI was not enriched by the Discovery Rules Engine.